 The new co-head of the DCU, James Gunn, tweeted the following Blue Beetle poster which features the magical scarab that enables the transformation into the titular character.

 The poster also confirms a 2023 theatrical release as at one time the flick was getting made for the HBO Max streaming service but will now get released in theaters on August 18, 2023.

 Angel Manuel Soto is the director who commented on Instagram, “Out of CCXP, the scarab was revealed.
 This is just the beginning.”

-The film stars Xolo Maridueña who is known for Netflix’s Cobra Kai series as Jamie Reyes, and also starring includes Susan Sarandon as the villain, Victoria Kord (Ted Kord is the first Blue Beetle in the comics); Brazilian star Bruna Marquezine who was in attendance at the CCXP is set to play Jamie’s love interest, Penny; George Lopez is playing Jamie’s Uncle, and Raoul Max Trujillo is playing the villain, Carapax the Indestructible Man.
+The film stars Xolo Maridueña who is known for Netflix’s Cobra Kai series as Jamie Reyes, and also starring includes Susan Sarandon as the villain, Victoria Kord (Ted Kord is the second Blue Beetle in the comics); Brazilian star Bruna Marquezine who was in attendance at the CCXP is set to play Jamie’s love interest, Penny; George Lopez is playing Jamie’s Uncle, and Raoul Max Trujillo is playing the villain, Carapax the Indestructible Man.

 primeira ccxp da bruna marquezine pra um personagem da dc, uma BRASILEIRA em um papel principal na dc, isso aqui é gigante em tantos níveis pic.twitter.com/74hNVCVSgp— geek farofeiro (@geekfarofeiro) December 3, 2022